learninglab-dev/the-resources/data/resources/projects/psy1525/004-crafting-a-pitch.md

     * can call attention to the fact that you’re moving onto the next section

 ### Techniques for compiling similar information
-Instead of going through answers to questions in order, you could compile all the similar parts together under each question through editing.
+1. Instead of going through answers to questions in order, you could compile all the similar responses together under each question through editing.
+You could splice interviews up and edit the relevant information under a different title card.
+2. Using split screen or screens within a screen to feature all the similar information at the same time.
+3. Using minimal transitions or filming segments in longer takes to keep similar information in the same clip.
+4. Segmenting your project into sections with similar information (see above for how you can use Title Cards to help with this).

 ### Techniques for juxtaposing different arguments
 1. Have a succession of completely different viewpoints to demonstrate the intricacies of the conversation, then tie it up at the end.